 Usually an additional little finger is inherited, with a 50 per cent or one in two chance of it happening.
 At other times, it happens spontaneously, without anyone else in the family being previously affected.

-When your child has an additional little finger, there is a 50 per cent or one in two chance of his or her children also being born with one.
+When a child has an additional little finger, there is a 50 per cent or one in two chance of his or her children also being born with one.

 Can it cause any problems?